-4.3.3 The canine team shall be trained to perform a safe, effective, and controlled search.
+4.3.3 The canine team shall be trained to perform a safe, effective, and controlled search in close proximity to the handler.

 4.3.4 The canine team's initial training shall be continued until the required level of operational proficiency is achieved and the canine team is certified (see Sections 5, 6, and 7).